-To manage your settings, sign in to your account on 1Password.com, then click Security in the sidebar and choose Unlock 1Password with Identity Provider.
+To manage your settings, sign in to your account on 1Password.com, then click Policies in the sidebar and choose Unlock 1Password with Identity Provider.

 You can only save an identity provider configuration after you've successfully tested the connection.
 Changes won't be saved if you can't successfully authenticate with JumpCloud.
 This prevents locking yourself out of 1Password.

 Click Edit at the bottom of the settings page to change which users are assigned to unlock 1Password with JumpCloud.